Butterballs (South Park): Critical reception

+Legacy

-Four months after the episode released, the ending musical number was released onto iTunes under Comedy Central Records.
-For Record Store Day 2013, the song was released on vinyl, with the song "Gay Fish" from the episode "Fishsticks" as the B-side.
+Four months after the episode released, the ending musical number "Jackin' It in San Diego" was released on iTunes under Comedy Central Records.
+For Record Store Day 2013, the song was released as "San Diego" on a 7-inch vinyl picture disc single, with the song "Gay Fish" from the episode "Fishsticks" as the B-side.

+"Jackin' It in San Diego" was performed by Trey Parker and Matt Stone along with the bands Primus and Ween for the South Park: The 25th Anniversary Concert at Red Rocks Amphitheater in 2022 and released as part of a triple LP for Record Store Day 2024.